 I can hardly believe it's been two months since I've last written.
 Pretty obvious I have a newborn, right?
 Now that I've had five of them, I can attest to the fact that the first two to three months after you add a baby to your life are pretty much a blur.
 Between the lack of sleep and the new demands placed on the family (especially the Mom), I've found myself just trying to keep my head above water; hence, many tasks have simply not gotten done, such as recording our lives.
 The fact I'm writing this at 1:00 a.m. only further proves how out-of-sorts life has been since Berkley was born, but what never ceases to amaze me is that even though I'm exhausted most of the time and am uncomfortable with the feeling that life is controlling me rather than the other way around, I think about or look at the cause of all the upheaval and just thank God again for the blessing she is in our lives.
 It's truly a miracle of motherhood and family life.

-My four-year-old has surely had his life turned upside down since Berkley arrived in our family, especially since he was the youngest for four-and-a-half years and then all of a sudden is expected to be completely independent and "big."
-It was a concern I had as we prepared for this baby, but then as children do, he has surprised me by loving this little girl so much, he has a hard time not smothering her constantly with kisses as he professes his never ending love and adoration.
-But even the most tolerant and understanding hearts have their limits.
-And tonight I realized he had hit his.
+My four-year-old has had his life turned upside down since the new baby arrived, especially since he was the youngest for four-and-a-half years.
+Now suddenly, he's expected to be completely independent and "big."
+Surprisingly, he hasn't seemed to struggle as much as expected.
+In fact, he loves this baby girl so much, he has a hard time not smothering her constantly with kisses as he professes his never-ending love and adoration.

 As bedtime approaches every evening, I have one goal in mind: get the children to bed as quickly and painlessly as possible.
-I'm not one for long, drawn-out bedtime routines, but rather prefer gathering up each child, helping brush teeth and say prayers, then snuggling him/her in bed with smothers of kisses and a simple, "Goodnight.
+I'm not one for long, drawn-out bedtime routines.
+Instead, I prefer gathering up each child, helping brush teeth and say prayers, then snuggling him/her in bed with smothers of kisses and a simple, "Goodnight.
 I love you."
-It's a routine I've pretty much perfected and on flawless nights can perform for two children in less than eight minutes.
-Not very impressive, I know, but by 8:00 at night, I've pretty much given the day all I've got and I'm more than ready for peace and relaxation, rather than a long ritual.
+It's a routine I've pretty much perfected, and on flawless nights, I can perform it for two children in less than eight minutes.

 "Mommy, I just want you to love me."I immediately stopped scrubbing the floor and looked into his deep blue eyes.
 "What?"
 I asked.